adhazel/Azure-Data-Factory-Mapping-Data-Flow-Workshop/modules/module00.md

     - Deploy an Azure Storage account and container
     - Create a Synapse workspace and Synapse Dedicated Pool

-    > **Warning**  Deployed assets will include allow Azure and allow all firewall rules for training purposes only

 2. Beneath the **Resource group** field, click **Create new** and provide a unique name (e.g. `adfmdflab-rg`), select a [valid location](https://azure.microsoft.com/global-infrastructure/services/?products=purview&regions=all) (e.g. `West US 3`), and then click **Review + create**.